redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

     In the two examples below, the ``#!`` line is known as a `shebang`_ and is not tehcnically part of the programming language source code.

+    The `shebang`_ allows us to use a text file as an executable and the system program loader will parse the line at the top of the file containing a ``#!`` character sequence looking a path to the binary executable to use as the programming language interpreter.

 Byte Compiled Code
 """"""""""""""""""